 - Since the Distance Education class is online, does that mean it is self-paced or can the student complete it whenever?

-- Are all Distance Education classes WebCT classes?
+- Are all Distance Education classes Blackboard classes?

-Yes every instructor uses Lee College’s LMS, currently WebCT/Blackboard, for their DE classes.
+Yes every instructor uses Lee Colleges LMS, currently Blackboard, for their DE classes.

 Blackboard is a company that develops Learning Management Systems.
-WebCT is a product that falls under Blackboard.
 It is a self-contained place to present material to students.
-WebCT can be used in a variety of manners, i.e. online or hybrid instruction, to enhance a traditional class, as a community for users such as the drafting community or the nursing community, honor societies, or Faculty Learning Communities to post information relevant to all its members.
-The advantage of using such a system is that it is self-contained and therefore sensitive information is not accessible to unauthorized users.
+Blackboard can be used in a variety of manners, i.e. online or hybrid instruction, to enhance a traditional class, as a community for users such as the drafting community or the nursing community, honor societies, or Faculty Learning Communities to post information relevant to all its members.
+The advantage of using such a system is that it is self-contained; therefore, sensitive information is not accessible to unauthorized users.

 - Do I need to own a computer?

 Yes.
 DE courses are designed for the student who, for various reasons, wants to study at a different location from the school and instructor, but has access to high speed internet.